qmorineau/qmorineau/README.md

 I believe in learning by doing, and here are a few projects that showcase my skills and interests:

-[A+ Studio](https://github.com/qmorineau/A-Plus-Studio-Figma) : This is just a static page I made during my training.
+[A+ Studio](https://github.com/qmorineau/A-Plus-Studio-Figma): This is just a static page I made during my training.

-[BeMovies](BeMovies-App) : This one was a group project during my training.
+[BeMovies](BeMovies-App): This one was a group project during my training.
 I remade all of it before learning React.js.

-[2048 Clone](https://github.com/qmorineau/2048-Game-Clone) : Let's get back in 2014 with this clone project.
+[2048 Clone](https://github.com/qmorineau/2048-Game-Clone): Let's get back in 2014 with this clone project.
 I did it to challenge myself with the algorithm.
 Enjoy it :)

 Feel free to explore these projects and provide any feedback or suggestions you may have.
 In the future, I plan to undertake several Java projects as I continue to learn the language, focusing on smaller-scale endeavors for now.